SAP-samples/teched2023-AD180v/exercises/1_Build_Process_Automation/1_1_spa-academy-salesorder/spa-academy-salesorder.md

 ### Create and configure Approval Form

 Approvals are an important part of business processes, whether performed manually or automatically approved based on process conditions.
-In the Sales Order Approval Process, Supplier needs to review and approve the Sales Order requests.
+In the Sales Order Approval Process, the supplier needs to review and approve the Sales Order requests.

 With SAP Build Process Automation, you can manage approvals by creating and adding an approval form to a business process.
 Hence, you would create an Approval form for the Supplier where he/she can Accept/Reject the Sales Order request.